-CSF’s Nature, Climate and Economy programme conducts research, convenes stakeholders, and communicates policy imperatives for putting nature and natural capital at the core of Sri Lanka’s post-crisis economic recovery, and its medium-term development pathways.
-Our work includes looking at innovative financing instruments for conservation and a green recovery, strengthening financial institutions’ environmental integration, nature-positive tourism development, and reorienting growth metrics towards environmental considerations.
+The Nature, Climate and Economy programme conducts research and analysis, convenes stakeholders, and develops policy imperatives for placing nature and climate change considerations at the core of Sri Lanka’s post-crisis economic recovery, and its medium-term development pathways.
+Our work explores climate finance approaches, reorienting the private sector towards stronger environment and climate considerations, promote nature-positive tourism development, and change how we measure growth and progress with stronger considerations of natural capital.

 Nature, Climate, Economy